carolinepacheco/facial-landmarks/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/carolinepacheco/FacialLandmarks/master/docs/overview.png" border="0" /></p>
 <center> <small>  (a) Original face (b) Detection of the face by the Viola-Jones method (c) Detection of regions of interest.  </center>

-(a) Original face (b) Detection of the face by the Viola-Jones method (c) Detection of regions of interest.

 Face and Facial Regions Detection
 ---------------------------------------------------